 • Product Rich Pins: Include pricing, availability, and ratings

-Rich Pins remain consistent even when repinned, maintaining your branding and information integrity across the platform.
-Plus, if you update your blog post title or meta description, all related pins automatically update too.
+Rich Pins stay consistent when repinned, maintaining your brand presence and content accuracy across the platform.
+If you update your blog post title or meta description, your Pinterest pins update automatically.

 Here’s a code example for implementing Article Rich Pins manually if you don’t use WordPress: